PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-certs.md

 ## {{% heading "whatsnext" %}}

-* [kubeadm init](/docs/reference/setup-tools/kubeadm/kubeadm-init/) to bootstrap a Kubernetes control-plane node
+* [kubeadm init](/docs/reference/setup-tools/kubeadm/kubeadm-init/) to bootstrap a PlaidCloud control-plane node
 * [kubeadm join](/docs/reference/setup-tools/kubeadm/kubeadm-join/) to connect a node to the cluster
 * [kubeadm reset](/docs/reference/setup-tools/kubeadm/kubeadm-reset/) to revert any changes made to this host by `kubeadm init` or `kubeadm join`